MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use Cloud Spanner to replicate the data across regions.
 Normalize the data in a series of tables.

 **Memorize:** `B) Use BigQuery as a data warehouse.
 Set output destinations for caching large queries.`

-**Quick reason:** Use BigQuery as a data warehouse.
-Set output destinations for caching large queries.

 <details>
 <summary>Full explanation</summary>